web3/web3.js/docs/web3-utils.rst

     web3.utils.asciiToHex('I have 100!');
     > "0x4920686176652031303021000000000000000000000000000000000000000000"

-    // transforming to bytes4 value:
+    // transforming to a bytes4 value:
     web3.utils.asciiToHex('yes', 4);

-    // transforming to bytes8 value:
+    // transforming to a bytes8 value:
     web3.utils.asciiToHex('yes', 8);

     //etc.